-metric topics including polynomial, rational, exponential, Prerequisites: MATH 1513 and MATH 1613 or MATH 1715. logarithmic, and trigonometric functions and their graphs.
-Conic sections, polar coordinates, and other topics of ana- MATH 2123 Calculus & Analytic Geometry II (3-0-3) equivalent.
+ric topics including polynomial, rational, exponential, logarithmic, and trigonometric functions and their graphs.
+Conic sec- MATH 2113 Calculus & Analytic Geometry I (3-0-3) tions, polar coordinates, and other topics of analytic geometry Basic study of Analytic Geometry including lines and conic will be included.
+Prerequisite: MATH 0144 or equivalent.

-MATH 1743 Calculus I for Business, Life & Social Sciences Prerequisite: MATH 2113.
-(3-0-3)
+MATH 1743 Calculus I for Business, Life & Social Sciences (3-0-3)

-culus of elementary functions including: polynomial, radical, (3-0-3) rational, exponential, and logarithmic functions; with the This course includes applications of integration, multi-vari-MATH 1513 or equivalent.
+This course includes a study of differential and integral calculus of elementary functions including: polynomial, radical, inequalities; and graphing linear and quadratic functions, rational, exponential, and logarithmic functions; with the asso-1483 or equivalent.